-As of December 31, 2022 December 31, 2023, we had \$393.0 million \$389.0 million of borrowings outstanding under our Term Loan Facility.
-The Term Loan Facility accrues accrued interest at 2.50% over the LIBOR, subject to a 0.50% LIBOR floor, floor through June 30, 2023 and defaulted to Term SOFR plus a Benchmark Replacement Adjustment of 0.11% on July 1, 2023 at the Benchmark Transition Event as discussed in Note 14 in the Notes Consolidated Financial Statements included in Part II, Item 8 of this Form10-K. For the year ended December 31, 2022 December 31, 2023, the weighted average interest rate for our Term Loan Facility was 4.27% 7.59%.
-Some tenors of LIBOR were discontinued on December 31, 2021.
-Although we expect that the capital and debt markets will cease to use LIBOR as a benchmark in the near future and the administrator of LIBOR has announced its intention to extend the publication of most tenors of LIBOR for U.S. dollars through June 30, 2023, we cannot predict whether or when LIBOR will actually cease to be available.
+As of December 31, 2024, we had \$435.8 million of borrowings outstanding under our Term Loan Facility.
+The Term Loan Facility accrues interest at 2.25% over Term SOFR, is subject to a 0.50% SOFR floor and has a maturity date of February 25, 2030, after we entered into Amendment No. 8 to the Credit Agreement as discussed in Note 13 in the Notes to Consolidated Financial Statements included in Part II, Item 8 of this Form 10-K. For the year ended December 31, 2024, the weighted average interest rate for our Term Loan Facility was 7.54%.

-Based on the floating rate component of our Term Loan Facility and excluding any impact of interest rate hedges as of December 31, 2022 December 31, 2023, we estimate that a 100 basis point increase in interest rates would result in increased interest expense of \$3.9 million over the next 12 months.
+Based on the floating rate component of our Term Loan Facility and excluding any impact of interest rate hedges as of December 31, 2024, we estimate that a 100 basis point increase in interest rates would result in increased interest expense of \$4.4 million over the next 12 months.

-In October 2022, the Company terminated the 2028 Swap Agreement and 2028 Incremental Swap Agreement effective on November 1, 2022.
-As a result of interest rate risk, in November 2022 the Company entered into an interest rate swap agreement with a total notional amount of \$300 million to hedge interest rate risk related to a portion of its Term Loan Facility.
+In October 2022, the Company terminated certain derivative instruments which were entered into in 2021.
+As a result of interest rate risk, in November 2022 the Company entered into an interest rate swap agreement with a total notional amount of \$300 million and a maturity date of February 2028, to hedge interest rate risk related to a portion of its Term Loan Facility.